KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

 ## PROBLEM STATEMENT

-In this project, I analyzed data from a fictional credit card company aiming to understand business performance and customer usage patterns across all **four quarters** of the **2023** financial year.
+In this project, I analyzed data from a fictional credit card company aiming to understand business performance and customer usage patterns across all **four quarters** of the financial year **2023 (1st Jan - 30th Dec)**.
 The goal was to identify key trends and highlight areas requiring the most attention to optimize their operations effectively.

 <br>